addi00000/bun-svelte-template/README.md

 <!--
 write description here
  -->
 A template for Sveltekit using Bun.
-(Blazingly Fast)²
+(Blazingly Fast)²<br />Components and styling with <a href="https://www.shadcn-svelte.com/">shadcn-svelte</a> and tailwind
 </p>

 <p align="center">